fivetran/dbt_aws_cloud_cost/README.md

 ### (Optional) Step 5: Additional configurations

 #### Limit Date Range
 Although the package transforms the latest version of each report, your AWS Cost & Usage Report data may still be quite large.
-In order to avoid unnecessary compute and storage costs, we have added a minimum (inclusive) **start date** variable that can be used to limit the data's date range.
+In order to avoid unnecessary compute and storage costs, we have added a minimum (INCLUSIVE) **start date** variable that can be used to limit the data's date range.

 By default, the package will look at data as far back as you have it.
 To adjust this, configure the following variable in your `dbt_project.yml` to be the first date you want *included*:
 ```yml